MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/enroll-ios-and-android-devices-in-your-microsoft-enterprise-365-dev-test-environ.md

 4. On the **Create a New Push Certificate** page, click **Browse** and select the **dev-test.csr** file saved in the previous procedure, and then click **Upload**.
 When prompted to open a json file, save it to the same folder where the dev-test.csr file is stored.

-5. Open the [Apple Push Certificates Portal](https://idmsa.apple.com/IDMSWebAuth/login?appIdKey=3fbfc9ad8dfedeb78be1d37f6458e72adc3160d1ad5b323a9e5c5eb2f8e7e3e2&amp;rv=2)in a different tab and for **Certificates for Third-Party Servers**, click **Download**.
+5. Open the [Apple Push Certificates Portal](https://idmsa.apple.com/IDMSWebAuth/login?appIdKey=3fbfc9ad8dfedeb78be1d37f6458e72adc3160d1ad5b323a9e5c5eb2f8e7e3e2&amp;rv=2) in a different tab and for **Certificates for Third-Party Servers**, click **Download**.

-6. When prompted to open a .pem file, save it with the name ** dev-test.pem** to the same folder where the dev-test.csr file is stored.
+6. When prompted to open a .pem file, save it with the name **dev-test.pem** to the same folder where the dev-test.csr file is stored.
 This is your APNs certificate.

 To upload the APNs certificate into Intune: